zipzit/vscode_cpp_projects/README.md

  - Again, this is a work in progress.

 ## 6_cmake_opencv_intro
- - OpenCV installed manually from github source
+ - OpenCV compiled and installed manually from github source
  - Works well.

  ## Tools